-“Putting Nature and Biodiversity at the heart of a Community”
+The Therapies Garden: “Putting Nature and Biodiversity at the heart of a Community”

-4th Corner had previously visited the hospital and made an assessment of ways to enhance biodiversity across the hospital site, and concluded that planting and maintaining gardens within the buildings such as the Therapies Garden would significantly improve patient experience and provide valuable space for patient therapy and engagement.
+4th Corner had previously visited the hospital and made an assessment of ways to enhance biodiversity across the hospital site, and concluded that planting and maintaining gardens within the buildings such as this one would significantly improve patient experience and provide valuable space for patient therapy and engagement.

 The garden is a sheltered area with steep banks that are partially in shade, with a flat paved area for seating and wheel chair users.
 Given the challenging conditions of the steep bank, we choose self-sufficient low maintenance plants to minimise the amount of nurturing required.

 The garden was officially opened on 14th September 2017 by Northampton Town Mayor Counsellor Gareth Eales.